NagaSatyaSaiPavirala/AMMA/README.md

 ## Features
 1. **Reminder:**
-   - The reminder rings with Ok and Dismiss buttons; if dismissed, an email is sent to the husband and mother for follow-up.
+   - The reminder rings with Ok and Dismiss buttons; if dismissed, an email is sent to the husband and mother for follow up.
 2. **Communication:**
    - SMTP integration for sending important emails, especially if the pregnant woman dismisses the reminder.
 3. **Multiple Language Support:**
-   - Google Translate integration for language translation services, supporting 21 Indian languages.
+   - Google Translate is integrated to provide language translation services, ensuring content accessibility in multiple languages so that even less educated woman can easily use the app.The app supports 21 Indian languages.
 4. **User Registration:**
-   - Firebase is used for user authentication, creating unique userIDs for pregnant women, and collecting email IDs for communication.
+   - Firebase is used for user authentication and to create unique userIDs for pregnant woman and she adds her husband and mother mail ids which are used to send email if pregnant woman dismisses the email.
 5. **Monitoring:**
-   - Firestore is utilized to store and manage user-specific data related to pregnancy monitoring, ensuring data security.
+   - The app utilizes Firestore to store and manage user-specific data related to pregnancy monitoring.Which is handled by Google so the data is safe and secure.

 ## Usage Instructions
 1. **Internet Connection:**